hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 All the scripts for cluster provisioning or deprovisioning are located at - [`${metal3-dev-env}/scripts/v1alphaX/`](https://github.com/metal3-io/metal3-dev-env/tree/master/scripts/v1alphaX).
 The scripts call a common playbook which handles all the tasks that are available.

-> info Note
+> info "Note"
-> *Here is a depiction of the common steps, mainly involving generating templates and config files.*
+> Here is a depiction of the common steps, mainly involving generating templates and config files.

 <br/>